Rechunk/AlphaCSS/README.md

 # AlphaCSS
 A small tool to order your css properties alphabetically.
-More functionalities like formatting and vertical arrangement are coming soon.
+More functionality like formatting and vertical arrangement is coming soon.